iow-esm/main/Readme.md

 * `haumea` is the cluster of the of the Rostock University
 * `phy-2` is one of the IOW's physics department computing servers (**ATTENTION: currently the model is not running here**)

-At the moment there are running build scripts only for these targets.
+At the moment there are running build scripts only for these targets, which can be found the file `AVAILABLE_TARGETS` as well.
+Do not edit or commit this file unless you really know what you are doing.
-If you want to add more, it will be explained later how this can be done.
+If you want to add more targets, it will be explained in [Register new destinations](#register-new-destinations).

 The second element in a line of `DESTINATIONS.example` corresponds to the *root directory on the target*, the path, where the whole model will be deployed, built and run.
 If the path on the target does not exist, it will be created.